lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Elixir and Erlang have an unusual ability to absorb work that is usually handled by external services.
 Caching, queues, workers, publish-subscribe messaging, clustering can all be handled in the application.
 Generally we don't need Redis or Nginx.

-Heck, Erlang ships with a full-fledged distributed database that is very capable.
+Heck, Erlang ships with a full-fledged distributed database that is very capable called mnesia.
 We still mostly use Postgres though.

 Phoenix LiveView continues that by taking a big bite out of the web frontend.
 Suddenly whole categories of apps can be self-contained without making any UX trade-offs.